microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 1. An Azure Account with the ability to create an Azure Synapse Workspace.
 2. A Power BI Pro or Premium account to host Power BI reports.

+> **Note:** Please log in using same credentials for Azure account as well as Power BI account.

 ## Before starting

 ### Task 1: Create a resource group in Azure